OpenEvalProject/evals/manuscripts/elife-12217/v2/manuscript.md

 In Asia we found evidence for multiple introductions of H3 viruses and subsequent antigenic drift from the six representative viruses in our dataset including an introduction likely mediated by translocation of a virus circulating in USA swine to Asian swine (Nelson et al., 2015d).
 Two separate introductions from humans were detected in Japan that resulted in circulation in swine beyond the time of circulation of the ancestral strain in humans.
 The introductions were ~5.2 AU from A/Victoria/361/2011 and 10.9 AU (MPD) from the H3 strains circulating in European swine.
 The most recent seasonal human H3 introduction detected in Asia was from Vietnam and this virus was 3.8 AU away from A/Victoria/361/2011 (Supplementary file 2).

-## Rates of antigenic drift in swine
+### Rates of antigenic drift in swine

-To investigate the rates of swine influenza virus antigenic drift away from the most recent common ancestor for each genetic lineage in each geographic region we used TimeSlicer available in SPREAD (
+To investigate the rates of swine influenza virus antigenic drift away from the most recent common ancestor for each genetic lineage in each geographic region we used TimeSlicer available in SPREAD (Bielejec et al., 2011).
+For H1 viruses in swine, the classical 1A lineage evolved at a mean rate of 0.15 AU per year from the earliest antigenically characterized representative in the dataset (A/swine/Iowa/15/1930) (Figure 2A, Supplementary file 3).
+The human seasonal-like 1B viruses introduced into European swine evolved at a mean rate of 0.17 AU per year (Figure 2B, Supplementary file 3).
+The introductions of human seasonal H1 viruses into USA swine that gave rise to the Delta-1 and Delta-2 lineages showed slightly different rates of antigenic drift – 0.63 for Delta-1 and 0.85 for Delta-2 – both significantly faster than the human seasonal introduction in European swine (Figure 2B, Supplementary file 3) but they were only observed over a relatively short time period.
+The Eurasian avian-like swine 1C lineage evolved at a mean rate of 0.15 AU per year (Figure 2C, Supplementary file 3).
+With the exception of the human seasonal-like 1B lineage viruses in the USA, the overall antigenic diversity of H1 viruses in swine remained remarkably constant over the study period (Figure 2A,B,C).
+The antigenic diversity of the Delta-1 and Delta-2 sublineages in the USA began to expand rapidly around 2009 for reasons that remain to be elucidated (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/12217/elife-12217-fig2-v2.jpg)

 **Figure 2.:** Solid colored lines represent year-to-year antigenic drift distance, where drift for year i is measured as the mean of Euclidean distances among strains in a phylogenetic lineage in year i compared to the mean of Euclidean distances among strains of that phylogenetic lineage from the previous year (i–1).
 The dotted line represents antigenic diversity among H1 and H3 strains by lineage through time.
 For the solid and dotted lines, the shaded region represents the range of the highest posterior density estimates.
 Multiple introductions which circulate for >5 years of the human seasonal-like swine H1 lineage in European (purple) and USA (gold) swine were calculated separately.
-Source data for Figure 2 has been deposited in Dryad (Lewis et al., 2016).DOI: http://dx.doi.org/10.7554/eLife.12217.011
+Source data for Figure 2 has been deposited in Dryad (Lewis et al., 2016).

 For H3 viruses, we found that the 3B lineages viruses in USA swine evolved antigenically at a faster rate than the H3 viruses introduced into European swine (0.49 AU per year vs 0.28 AU per year [Figure 2D,E, Supplementary file 3]).
 Additionally, the antigenic diversity of H3 viruses in USA swine, particularly since 2010, has increased at a faster rate than that of H3 viruses in Europeans swine.
 Thus sustained circulation of antigenic drift variants within US swine has substantially increased the observed antigenic diversity in this lineage relative to the observed antigenic diversity in other geographic regions.

-## Additional antigenic diversity can be inferred from genetic sequence data
+### Additional antigenic diversity can be inferred from genetic sequence data

 In addition to the BMDS analyses of viruses for which we had both antigenic and genetic data, we also performed large-scale phylogenetic analyses of publicly available swine influenza virus sequence.
 Through these analyses we inferred potentially important gaps in the global antigenic data that suggest our antigenic dataset underrepresents the true global antigenic diversity of swine influenza viruses.